Undergraduate Academic Policies

 To be considered full-time, students must enroll for a minimum of 12 credit hours.
 Students may register for up to 18 credits at no extra cost upon approval from the appropriate academic official.
 Students may petition the designated academic official to register for more than 18 credits; however, additional tuition is charged.

-To be considered part-time, students must take less than 12 credits or equivalent hours.
+To be considered part-time, students must take fewer than 12 credits or equivalent hours.
 Classes taken during a part-time semester count as credits attempted.
 All semesters in which a student is enrolled as a part-time student count as one-half a semester for the purposes of moving a student forward on the Standards of Academic Progress chart.
 Any time a student has a one-half semester completed (i.e., 2.5, 3.5, etc.), the student is held to the lower semester requirements.

 Academic Standing for Transfer Students